 Angela and Shu Kai Chan Endowed Chair in Cancer Research

 San Francisco, California

-Seeking biomarkers of response that can be used to adjust treatment for an individual patient when drugs are not working.
+- Seeking biomarkers that can be used to adjust treatment for an individual patient when drugs are not working.

-These studies could identify "non-responders" early, allowing for adjustments to therapy and improve outcome for these patients.
+- These studies could identify "non-responders" early, allowing for adjustments to therapy and improve outcomes for these patients.